scooptix/simpl3r_prot3ct_init/README.md

 RPC Node: Url to your solana mainnet-beta RPC node.
 If you do not have access to a RPC Node, please contact your Simpl3r representative.

 Creator Wallet: Your Creator Wallet public key from which we will deduct 5% of the royalties as payment for Prot3ct.
 This can be reverted at any time.

+**LIABILITY**

+Executing this code will make changes to your NFT on-chain data.
+Inproper use might result in loss of data.
+Simpl3r stores a backup of your NFTs metadata and is taking precautions to safeguard your NFTs' data.
+However we recommend that you keep a copy of your metadata (which you might still have from your mint) to stay in full control of your NFTs.
+Simpl3r can provide assistence in making changes to your NFTs and reverting your NFTs to their original state, but Simpl3r takes no responsibility for the changes made by you or anyone else with access to your NFT collection.